EDUCBA

 • Layer-2: Kernel

 The kernel is like the heart of the operating system.
-It is the mode of interaction between the hardware and operating system.
-It also manages tasks, resources using scheduling processes for the smooth functioning of the system.
+It is the mode of interaction between the hardware and the operating system.
+It also manages tasks and resources using scheduling processes for the smooth functioning of the system.

 • Layer-3: Shell commands

-It is the way for a human to interact with the operating system and tell it to start certain processes.
+It is how a human interacts with the operating system and tells it to start certain processes.
 An interpreter is used where we give the command for the operating from the set of all commands for which the definition has been defined and stored in the libraries.

 • Layer-4: Application Layer

 It executes the given external applications.
-It is an outermost layer to execute the applications.
+It is the outermost layer to execute the applications.

 List of Unix Shell Commands